-This month I’m proud to announce that a very special interview of mine has been featured in National Geographic Kids magazine: my recent chat with globally renowned primatologist Dr Jane Goodall about her groundbreaking career studying chimpanzees.
+This month I’m proud to announce that a very special interview of mine with globally renowned primatologist Dr Jane Goodall has been featured in National Geographic Kids magazine.
+I chatted with Dr Jane about her groundbreaking career studying chimpanzees.

 An extract of our conversation; including Jane’s recount of both her favourite and funniest moments with the chimps can be heard here: